rhit-goldmate/homelab/README.md

 - [Part 7: Active Directory Lab Setup (cont.)](https://blog.davidvarghese.dev/posts/building-home-lab-part-7/)
 ***
 ## Malware Analysis
+The Malware Analysis lab contains 2 VMs.
+The first one is FlareVM and the second is REMnux.
+Both of these VMs are preloaded with malware analysis tools for things like reverse engineering.
+Flare VM has a collection of scripts used to automate the installation of many malware analysis tools for Windows machines.
+Whereas REMnux, is a malware analysis toolkit for Linux machines.
+With both of these VMs you will be able to explore many types of malware on different machine types.

 ### Step-by-step:
 - [Part 8: Malware Analysis Lab Setup](https://blog.davidvarghese.dev/posts/building-home-lab-part-7/)
 ***
 ## Security VMs
+There are two Security VMs in this homelab.
+Tsurugi Linux is the first, and is a large digital forensics VM (DFIR).
+Splunk is the other security tool, running on an Ubuntu VM.
+This instance of Splunk Enterprise runs on this VM, and you can install a Splunk Universal Forwarder on your Windows 2019 Server from the Active Directory Lab.
+By doing this, the Splunk instance is able to collect local event logs from the Windows machine.
+> NOTE: You need an account to download Splunk Enterprise, and it is a free trial for 60 days.
+You need to take a snapshot of the "fresh install" of the VM in order to restore the VM back to this stage after the trial expires, and you will be good for another 60 days.

 ### Step-by-step:
 - [Part 9: Tsurugi Linux Setup](https://blog.davidvarghese.dev/posts/building-home-lab-part-9/)
 - [Part 10: Splunk Setup](https://blog.davidvarghese.dev/posts/building-home-lab-part-10/)
+> NOTE: There is a Part 11 on the Blog for a step-by-step process on how to get malware files for analysis into the malware analysis lab.
+Since it is isolated from the network, you can do this through SSH from the Tsurugi Linux machine
 ***